PySimpleGUI/PySimpleGUI/readme.md

 #### SetFocus

-Sets focus to this element using focus_set.
-Will use focus_force if force flag set.
-Must call `Window.Read` or `Window.Finalize` prior
+Sets the current focus to be on this element

 ```
 SetFocus(force=False)